Coffee Terms Illustrated

 Floaters

 Coffee cherries that float in water and are 'floated-off' during wet-processing.
-Overripe, dried, damaged, or deformed coffee cherries generally float and are discarded at the beginning of wet processing.
+Overripe, dried, damaged, or deformed coffee cherries tend to float and are discarded at the beginning of wet processing.
 Also called "lights".

 Harvest Machine

 Harvest MachineCoffee harvest machines are used mostly on flat plantations at lower elevations.
-Robusta is harvested mostly by machine, while Arabica, which is normally grown at higher elevations, is typically hand picked.
+Robusta is harvested mostly by machine, while Arabica, which is normally grown at higher elevations, is typically picked by hand.
 Video

 Harvest Machine